added-digital/webflow-component-library/Readme.txt

    includes 01, 02 keys with the wfO1 connected to them.

-4. Now you can add a copy button and add an id that is incremented for each component on the page.(Written as 01, 02, ...)
+4. Now you can add a copy button and add an id that is incremented categoryname for each component on the page.(Written as navbars-1, navbars-2, ...)
    Every button should also get the    class: "object-clone-btn".